 As online tables are a lot more flexible in terms of the number of players and there are no dealers to pay, poker sites could theoretically seat as many (or as few) players as they want around a table.
 The fewer players at a table, the more hands are played per hour and the more rake the poker site takes.

-With 3 fewer players than a regular 9-handed, the blinds come around a lot quicker, which means you have to steal them more often if you don’t want to get blinded down.
+With 3 fewer players than a regular 9-handed, the blinds come around a lot quicker, which means you have to steal them more often if you don't want to get blinded down.
 You will have to be flexible with your poker hand range with this many players.

 This creates a lot more action as people are raising more often than they would at a 9 or 13 handed table.
 As it's correct to raise more often in 6-max compared to 9max, it's often preferred by players as there's a lot less 'waiting for good hands' like you're supposed to do when playing 9-handed.